sefffal/Octofitter.jl/docs/src/priors.md

 * `VonMises`

 This pacakge also defines the `Sine()` distribution for e.g. inclination priors and `UniformCircular()` for periodic variables.
+Internally, `UniformCircular()` creates two standard normal variables and finds the angle between them using `arctan`.
+This allows the sampler to smoothly cycle past the ends of the domain.
+You can specify a different circular domain than (0,2pi) by passing the size of the domain e.g. `τ = UniformCircular(1.0)`.

 The VonMise distribution is notable but not commonly used.
 It is the analog of a normal distribution defined on a circular domain (-π, +π).
 If you have a Gaussian prior on an angular parameter, a Von Mises distribution is probably more appropriate.